MarkEdmondson1234/googleAuthR/README.md

 ```
 The response is turned from JSON to a dataframe if possible, via `jsonlite::fromJSON`

+### Skip parsing

+In some cases you may want to skip all parsing of API content, perhaps if it is not JSON or some other reason.

+For these cases, you can use the option `option("googleAuthR.rawResponse" = TRUE)` to skip all tests and return the raw response.

 ### Batching API requests

 If you are doing many API calls, you can speed this up a lot by using the batch option.